Our closed up homes during the chilly flu season makes them virtual incubators of germs and viruses.

 You can also pick up the germs by touching a surface or object that has the virus on it, and then touching your mouth, eyes, or nose.

-While we can't do much about the cooler temperatures outside or the germs floating around inside buildings and our homes, we can practice simple prevention measures to keep our families healthy.
+While we can't do much about the cooler temperatures outside or the germs floating around inside buildings and our homes, we can practice flu prevention measures to keep our families healthy.

 This season, the most common viruses are influenza A (H1N1 - also known as the swine flu), influenza A (H3N2), and influenza B viruses.

-Here are 10 ways to keep the virus away and your family healthy.
+Here are 10 ways to keep the virus away and your family healthy through a clean home.

 Talk about under-rated!
 Hand-washing is the single most effective means we have for preventing the spread of viruses and germs.